suwonbae/Ne_calculator/README.md

 The increment to generates grid points.

 #### rvdw
-The probe radius describing the radius of tube confining macromolecular chain.
+The probe radius describing the radius of a tube confining a macromolecular chain.
 Only grid points falling within this radius from primitive path are counted.

 ### postprocess.py
 Ne is a statistical property, so Ne is calculated by using the contour length of all primitive paths.